better-internet/radworks-docs/docs/understanding-radicle/faq.md

 If you are still running into problems, please submit a request in our [#support channel][sc].

-## Why am I only connected to one peer?

-## Can I run Radicle as a daemon?

-## Why do I have to enter my password everytime?

 ## I ran into a issue, where can I report it?
 Please reach out to us in our [#support channel][sc], or submit an issue on our [GitHub repository][gh].